Susan Ning

 This article has been nominated for the 2020 Antitrust Writing Awards.
 Click here to learn more about the Antitrust Writing Awards.
 I. Background Early on the morning of June 13, 2019, Cyberspace Administration of China (“CAC”) issued the Measures for Security Assessment for Cross-border (...)

 NDRC Targets Price-related Illegal Conducts in the Pharmaceutical Sector* On May 4, 2015, the NDRC published Notice on Reinforcing Supervision over Medical Prices (“Notice”).
-In the Notice, the NDRC issued a range of specific opinions on the supervision over medical price, including immediately (...)
+In the Notice, the NDRC issued a range of specific opinions on the supervision over medical price, including (...)

 Qualcomm Investigation Finally Closed: Some Changes in Business Model in Addition to an RMB 6.088 Billion Fine* On 10 February 2015, the NDRC announced its decision in relation to the abuse of dominance investigation into Qualcomm.
 Following the announcement, the NDRC held a press conference (...)